Plant and Soil Sciences (PSS)

 4425.
-Agricultural Plant Pathology (4).
+Introductory Plant Pathology (4).
 Identification and management of diseases of agricultural and horticultural plants.
 Diagnostic methods used to identify basic plant pathogens.

 4426.
 Introduction to Genomics (4).
 Prerequisite: Consent of instructor.
 Focuses on genome structure and function of model systems with emphasis on studying the regulation of gene expression and the transcriptome.Back to Top